Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Simulating a population of Galactic DWD binaries

-Gravitational wave radiation can drive some binaries to transfer mass or contact as a DWD binary before present day.
+Gravitational wave radiation can drive some binaries to transfer mass or contact before present day.

+These systems can exchange mass or merge during the DWD stage of a binary's life.

 For these systems, the ``delay time'' is the time between star formation and contact (rather than between star formation and present day).
 The fate of such a system can be hard to determine given our current state of knowledge, but may depend on many things including the mass ratio of the binary \citep{Marsh2004,Gokhale2007,Sepinsky2010,Kremer2015,Kremer2017}.
 While these binaries may be observable by LISA, they will be identified separately from the detached binary population \citep{Breivik2018WD}, and we consider them beyond the scope of this work.

-Our assumptions regarding the critical separation of the DWD binaries before mass transfer may occur are consistent with \citet{Thiele2023}.
+Our assumptions about how close a DWD binary must come (i.e. the critical separation)